hongjunland/hongjunland/README.md

 ## Introduce

 I'm Lee,hongjun a developer who
-* always pursue "Simple is the best",
+* pursue "Simple is the best",
-* always absorb something good like a sponge,
+* absorb something good like a sponge,
-* always challenge,
+* tries something new.
-* always curious(ENTP).
+* has a technically inquisitive mind (ENTP).

 ## Tech Stack